Disability sport classification: Intellectual disabilities

 Intellectual disabilities cause issues with sport performance because of issues with reaction time and processing speed, attention and concentration, working memory, executive function, reasoning and visual-spatial perception.
 These things are all important components of sports intelligence.
 Successful coaching strategies differ from other sports.
 Coaches need to be more effusive with praise, not assume that athletes will understand and retain what they are told, focusing on improving overall physical ability to improve competition performance, focus more skills while playing rather than as independent drills removed from the sport, and revisit concepts often.
 People with mild levels of intellectual disability have performance levels similar to non-disabled sportspeople.

 Sometimes, sportspeople with intellectual disabilities are integrated into competitions with other disability and non-disability sportspeople.
 They compete in their own classification indicating they have such a disability.

 Some sports are not open via their IFs to people with intellectual disabilities on the elite level.
 This includes cycling.
 It is also true for lawn bowls and sailing.
 Some sports are deliberately not supported by INAS-FID because of concerns about safety for sportspeople.
 These sports including pole vaulting, platform diving, boxing, ski jumping, American football, rugby, wrestling, karate, javelin, discus, hammer throw, and trampolining.
 Sports supported by the Special Olympics including track and field, soccer, basketball, ten-pin bowling, and aquatics.
 Many of these sports have local and national organizations that have signed memorandums of understanding with their national Special Olympics organizations, with Gymnastics Australia being an example in Australia.
 Classification for Special Olympics often uses groupings based on performance times or performance levels.
-This is different than the Paralympics where classification is done based on function or medical definitions.
+This is different from the Paralympics where classification is done based on function or medical definitions.